Developer Playground

 What is URL Encoding?

 URL encoding, also known as Percent-encoding, is a mechanism for encoding information in a Uniform Resource Identifier (URI).
-Since URLs can only be sent over the Internet using the ASCII character-set, any characters outside this set must be converted.
-URL encoding replaces unsafe ASCII characters with a "%" followed by two hexadecimal digits.
+Since URLs can only be sent over the Internet using the ASCII character-set, any characters outside this set must be converted into a valid ASCII format.